spinnaker/spinnaker/app/scripts/modules/core/src/presentation/forms/README.md

 - `input`: the Input component to use
 - `layout`: the Layout component to use. (optional, `StandardFieldLayout` is used by default)
+- `validate`: an (optional) validation function which receives the value and should return an error message
 - `label`, `help`, `required`, `actions` (see `IFieldLayoutPropsWithoutInput`)
 - `name`, `value`, `onChange`, `onBlur`, (see `IControlledInputProps`)
 - `touched`, `validationMessage`, `validationStatus` (see: `IValidationProps`)